camwestwood/xapi/recipes/vle/assignment-graded.md

 ```

 ### Result
 Common entity identifier: ResultB, as defined on the [common structures](/common_structures.md#resultb) page.

-In the Jisc profile, the use of the result entity and any of its properties is optional.
+This entity is mandatory for this type of statement.

 <table>
 	<tr><th>Property [cardinality]</th><th>Description</th><th>Data type</th></tr>